-STATUS EFFECTS

-Status effects are a common feature of Pokémon battles, and for those looking for a little more tactical depth, they can use them to turn the tides in their favour!
+STATUS EFFECTS Status effects are a common feature of Pokémon battles, and for those looking for a little more tactical depth, they can use them to turn the tides in their favour!
 These rules are optional!
 It's highly recommended to use the mechanics in this section, but these effects may be disregarded for a more appropriate narrative effect at the GM's discretion.
 There are plenty of status effects or persisting effects of Moves beyond what's listed here; these should provide some mechanical guidelines on how to typically handle them, and they might also vary from situation to situation.
 As noted above, Moves that deal damage but also have a chance to inflict status effects in the games should generally inflict their effect on a Critical Hit.

-Burn, Freeze, Paralysis, Poison, and Sleep will all persist outside of battle unless cured.
+To see how Status-Effect-inflicting Moves can work, check Non-Damaging Moves in the Move Effects section earlier in this chapter.
+Burn, Frostbite, Paralysis, Poison, and Sleep will all persist outside of battle unless cured.
 A Pokémon cannot have more than one of these "major" Status Effects at one time.
+Imagine taking damage from status effects Burn ve, and Frostbite